 LCC is taking additional precautionary measures to help stop the spread of COVID-19.
-Access to buildings will be restricted to LCC faculty and staff from March 20 - May 31 (exception: medical assisting, nursing, machining, and welding students will be allowed to resume critical lab activities beginning May 5 per order from the Governor -- students please check Canvas for details from your instructors).
-All events and activities are canceled during that time.
-Spring quarter will run April 20 – June 18, and instruction will be delivered online as much as possible (all instruction will be fully online for the first two weeks of the quarter).
+Access to buildings will be restricted to LCC faculty and staff until further notice (exception: medical assisting, nursing, machining, and welding students will be allowed to resume critical lab activities beginning May 5 per order from the Governor -- students please check Canvas for details from your instructors).
+All events and activities are canceled until further notice.

 Current students can apply for funds to help pay for tuition and fees, books, rent, food, childcare, technology, or other COVID-19 related expenses.

-Get answers to your questions about what's happening in spring quarter.
+Get answers to your questions about what resources are available during this time.

 Learn more about what Lower Columbia College is doing to help protect students and employees from illness.

 Colleges are required to report seven key pieces of information about the CARES Act on their webpages.

 Check the Current Students page for updates and instructions related to spring quarter registration.